particle1331/ok-transformer/README.md

 $ pip install -e .
 ```

-Note that [`requirements.txt`](https://github.com/particle1331/inefficient-networks/blob/dev/package/requirements/requirements.txt) has TensorFlow commented out &mdash; this only serves to specify the version used in the notebooks.
-How to install TensorFlow depends on the operating system and available hardware, so I leave this task to the reader.
+Note that TensorFlow has been commented out in [`requirements.txt`](https://github.com/particle1331/inefficient-networks/blob/dev/package/requirements/requirements.txt) &mdash; this only serves to specify the version used in the notebooks.
+Installing TensorFlow depends on the specific operating system and available
+hardware, so I leave this task to the reader.